JinHao-L/nuudle/docs/UserGuide.md

 `[written by: Zhang Wanlin]`

-* Commands will always begin with the command word, which Nuudle uses to identify the action to be taken. e.g. commands beginning with `add ...` refers to a command which adds a patient details into Nuudle.
+* Commands in Nuudle always starts with a command word, which Nuudle uses to identify the action to be taken.<br>
+  e.g. commands beginning with `add ...` refers to a command which adds a patient into Nuudle.

-* The characters before every `/` are prefixes that Nuudle uses to identify the different parameters used in a command. e.g. prefixes such as `n/`, `d/` and `t/` corresponds to the name, date and time parameters in the command.
+* The characters before every `/` are prefixes that Nuudle uses to identify the different parameters used in a command.<br>
+  e.g. prefixes such as `n/`, `d/` and `t/` corresponds to the name, date and time parameters in the command.

 * Words in **UPPER_CASE** are the parameters to be supplied by you.<br>